Colleen M. McKay, Ed.D. – Superintendent

 Prior to her current role, Dr. McKay served as the Assistant Superintendent of Curriculum and Instruction for our district, where she was responsible for initiatives and coordination of the curriculum, instruction, assessment, and professional development in the areas of teaching and learning.
 Dr. McKay is supportive of continuous growth through high-quality teaching and leadership practices.
 She credits the success of programming to a deliberate move from skills-based, resource-driven instruction to an educational culture which supports the academic, social, and physical development of every child.

-Dr. McKay’s education includes a Doctor of Education from the University of St. Francis, where she serves as an adjunct professor within their Master of Science in Education -- Teaching and Learning program.
-She also earned a Master of Arts in Educational Leadership from Aurora University, and a Bachelor of Science in Elementary Education from Eastern Illinois University.
+Dr. McKay’s education includes a Doctor of Education from the University of St. Francis, a Master of Arts in Educational Leadership from Aurora University, and a Bachelor of Science in Elementary Education from Eastern Illinois University.

 Lucero Moreno – Assistant Superintendent of Business Services